Network Devices (Hub, Repeater, Bridge, Switch, Router, Gateways and Brouter)

 1. Repeater – A repeater operates at the physical layer.
 Its job is to regenerate the signal over the same network before the signal becomes too weak or corrupted to extend the length to which the signal can be transmitted over the same network.
-An important point to be noted about repeaters is that they do not amplify the signal.
-When the signal becomes weak, they copy it bit by bit and regenerate it at its star topology connectors connecting if original strength.
+An important point to be noted about repeaters is that they not only amplify the signal but also regenerate it.
+When the signal becomes weak, they copy it bit by bit and regenerate it at its star topology connectors connecting following the original strength.
 It is a 2-port device.

 2. Hub – A hub is a basically multi-port repeater.
 A hub connects multiple wires coming from different branches, for example, the connector in star topology which connects different stations.
 Hubs cannot filter data, so data packets are sent to all connected devices.
 In other words, the collision domain of all hosts connected through Hub remains one.
 Also, they do not have the intelligence to find out the best path for data packets which leads to inefficiencies and wastage.

 - Active Hub:- These are the hubs that have their power supply and can clean, boost, and relay the signal along with the network.
 It serves both as a repeater as well as a wiring center.
 These are used to extend the maximum distance between nodes.

 - Passive Hub:- These are the hubs that collect wiring from nodes and power supply from the active hub.
 These hubs relay signals onto the network without cleaning and boosting them and can’t be used to extend the distance between nodes.